Is Organic Food Healthier Than Conventional? Here's What a Dietitian Has to Say

 Organic producers rely on natural substances to be used as pesticides that are on an approved list provided by the USDA.
 Plus, these farmers use physical, mechanical or biologically based farming methods—which refers to how they plant, harvest and tend to their crops—and don't use most synthetic fertilizers and pesticides.

-As for organic meat, regulations require that animals are raised in living conditions accommodating their natural behaviors (like grazing vs. spending the day in a barn), and they are fed 100% organic feed and forage.
-Additionally, organic foods can not contain any genetically modified organisms (GMOs).
+As for organic meat, regulations require that animals are raised in living conditions accommodating their natural behaviors (like grazing versus spending the day in a barn), and they are fed 100% organic feed and forage.
+Additionally, organic foods cannot contain any genetically modified organisms.

 Is organic better for you?

 The notion that organic food may be healthier than conventional is a trend that doesn't seem to be going anywhere.
 But if you are expecting your organic fruit or veggie to contain far more nutrients than your conventional option, you may be disappointed to learn the truth.

 The fact is that there is little variation between organic and conventional food products in terms of macro nutritional value (read: protein, fat, carbohydrate and dietary fiber).
 And while other nutritional differences have been seen when comparing the two types of foods—namely higher antioxidant concentrations in some organic produce, increased levels of omega-3 fatty acids in organic dairy products and improved fatty acid profiles in organic meat products—the actual differences in the levels may be marginal when looking at the overall impact it has on a person's health.

 If you are more focused on reducing your exposure to heavy metals (specifically cadmium) and synthetic fertilizers and pesticide residues, then organic may be your best bet, as organic produce appears to have slightly lower levels of these components.
 But since clinical trials are sparse, the impact of this on human health is not clear.